If you’re serious about reaching your full running potential, then you’re in the right place.

 - Kettlebell swings

-The core comprises the muscles that connect the upper and lower body.
-It includes the glutes, lower back, hips and abdominal muscles.
+The core is made up of the muscles that connect the upper and lower body.
+It includes the glutes, lower back, hip, and abdominal muscles.

-To improve your running, you MUST measure it.
-Otherwise, you’ll have no idea what you are doing.
+To improve your running, you MUST measure it — otherwise, you’ll have no idea whether you’re progressing.

 Check my full guide to fitness testing here.